Multidisciplinary Graduate Programs

-Master of Product Development program is jointly offered by the Department of Mechanical Engineering and the School of Design, with support from the Tepper School of Business.
+Master of Integrated Innovation for Products & Services program is jointly offered by the Department of Mechanical Engineering and the School of Design, with support from the Tepper School of Business.
 This professional degree meets the emerging needs of industry to develop engineers and industrial designers into more accomplished practitioners and managers in the product development process.

 MBA and Engineering Integrated 5-year Program